99MGMT Blog

 Sufficient medical staff is a top priority at any time, and current struggles to maintain adequate staffing while dealing with cutbacks or turnover, the concern has moved to the top of the list.

-As employees leave and the remaining staff struggle to continue providing the same level of care and attention to patients, tracking hours and maintaining employee records are secondary.
+Employees report dissatisfaction with their work environment, compensation, or other aspects of their current career and are making the decision to change jobs.
+As employees leave and the remaining staff struggles to continue providing the same level of care and attention to patients, tracking hours and maintaining employee records are secondary.
 This leads to issues with both, putting more pressure on a staff that is already short-handed and contributing to greater issues down the road.

 Employee retention, therefore, is being prioritized more than ever.
 There is extra focus on support for employee wellbeing in the workplace, efforts to improve team building and employee engagement, and even new tactics to help address overwhelm and burnout in long-time staff.